credo-ai/credoai_lens/docs/tutorials.rst

 Lens can help you assess their performance and fairness of binary classification models.
 In this notebook, this capability is demonstrated on a scenario where binary classification is used to predict the likelihood that an applicant will default on a credit-card loan.

+**Data Assessment Demo**

+Biases in data could result in biased algorithmic outcomes.
+Lens can assess a structured dataset for biases.
+This notebook demonstrates this capability on an income dataset.

 **Language Generation Demo**